InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 explaining to contributors how the software works, more often than not leads to new insights on part of the TC and will help him identify opportunities to improve the software.

-> Personal example (remove or convert to non 1st person perspective?)
-In my community, we had multiple TCs, and it was the group of TCs who nominated contributors to become TCs.
-We were blessed with many contributors with deep technical expertise but we have made it a point to only then nominate contributors for the TC role, when they have made _social_ contributions to the community on their own initiative, such as helping with onboarding new contributors, supporting community members in forums and mailing lists or representing and marketing the community on company events.

 Whether or not you have only one or multiple TCs depends on the size and the risk associated with the software developed in the InnerSource community.
 The